Insertion Operation: FaultLine. Prisoner Rescue.

 Wayne hesitated, then just nodded his head.
 His lips were clamped shut as though someone had just stapled them that way.
 This guy’s been heavily trained, Rebecca thought quickly.

 “Aren’t you a hazardous materials tech?
 You know chemicals and stuff?”

 Wayne unclamped his lips after another few seconds; the conditioning was breaking down, maybe with the ebb of his ‘medication.’

 “Well, yes.
 Nuclear materials and stuff.”

 And like a swat to the tits, it hit Captain Rebeca Louise James why this oddball man with the medication dependency was so crucial to the rebel agenda.

 “Holy shit, Wayne,” was all she could muster.
 Her vision was slipping as she eased the truck into the gap in the rocks that had appeared.
-The gap widened; several armed men and women emerged surrounding the smoking truck; the rails were pulled, and Cap saw Jackie being transported inside, Warren moving with her as if attached, Case helping Alpha off the tailgate and into a wheelchair, Roller remaining in the truck bed; tears rolling down his dirt-caked face.
+The gap widened; several armed men and women emerged surrounding the smoking truck; the rails were pulled, and Cap saw Jackie being transported inside, Warren moving with her as if attached, Alpha helping Case off the tailgate and into a wheelchair then walking and rolling together into the now-busy entrance, Roller remaining in the truck bed; tears rolling down his dirt-caked face.

 James turned back around as Wayne’s door opened, and just before he was helped out, she reached over and grasped the Fireman’s arm.
 “Hey, Mr. Faultline!”
 Wayne looked around and into her eyes.

 “You and me, we got a lot to talk about,” Rebecca said.
 Someone was gently pulling on her arm, examining her shot-up hand.
 “What do you drink, Bomberman?”
-Her words were slurred slightly; she felt giddy.
+Her words were slurred; she felt giddy.

 “Boilermakers,” Wayne replied with a wicked smile.